 All of the actors wore their own clothes, since there was no money for a costume department.
 Jamie Lee Curtis went to J.C.
 Penney for Laurie Strode's wardrobe.
-She spent less than a hundred dollars for the entire set.
-She shot the film while on hiatus from the sitcom Operation Petticoat: Operation Petticoat.
+She spent less than one hundred dollars for the entire set.
+She shot the film while on hiatus from the sitcom Operation Petticoat: Operation Petticoat (1977).

 The opening shot appears to be a single, tracking, point of view shot, but there are actually three cuts.
 The first when the mask goes on, and the second and third after the murder has taken place and the shape is exiting the room.
 This was done to make the point of view appear to move faster.